 Almost all sanitizing and disinfecting products, including the ingredients on wipes, must remain on a surface for four to 10 minutes to effectively kill germs and bacteria.
 You must use a sufficient amount to keep the surface wet for that entire time and then allow the surface to air-dry.

 Use Products Safely

 Do not mix chemicals when cleaning.
-Chlorine bleach, an excellent disinfectant, and ammonia, an excellent cleaner, when mixed together produce a toxic gas that can result in lung damage or death.
+Chlorine bleach, an excellent disinfectant, and ammonia, an excellent cleaner, when mixed together produce a toxic gas.
 Always provide adequate ventilation when using any type of cleaning product.